vepadulano/build-root-recipe/README.md

 It creates the following directories in the current working directory:

 ```
-- rootsrc/
+- root/
 - roottest/
 - rootbuild/
 - rootinstall/
 ```

-* `rootsrc` is the directory where the ROOT source resides.
+* `root` is the directory where the ROOT source resides.
 If not already present, it will be downloaded.
 * `roottest` is the directory where the separate testing repository roottest source resides.
 If not already present, it will be downloaded.